Words by Andrew Lear

-New York city’s gay scene was thrust prominentiy into the public eye in 1969 after riots at a greenwich Village bar. but its existence underground began way before that.
+New York City’s gay scene was thrust prominently into the public eye in 1969 after riots at a Greenwich Village bar.
+But its existence underground began way before that.

 New York City – and Greenwich Village, in particular – are associated worldwide with gay rights and gay history because of the Stonewall uprising of June 1969 and the newly visible gay world that flowered in the Village as a result of it.
 Sadly, the AIDS epidemic, too, was centred in New York, at least as far as the Eastern US was concerned.

 These and other events cast New York in a pivotal role in world gay history in the late 1960s, 70s and 80s, but many people are unaware that the city was an important gay centre long before.